 Federal contractor employees must be paid a minimum wage of $10.60, effective January 1, 2019.

-The hourly minimum wage in Montana went up 20 cents on January 1, 2019.
-Because of a 2006 vote, the minimum wage rate is revisited and adjusted each year to account for cost of living increases.
-Montana joined 18 other states in raising the minimum wage for 2019.
-The federal minimum wage rate has stayed at $7.25 for the last 10 years.
-Many liberals see ballot initiatives, such as the one Montana voters used to raise its minimum wage, as the only tool to see regular increases.
+The federal minimum wage rate has stayed at $7.25 for over 10 years.
+Many liberals see ballot initiatives, such as the one Montana voters used to raise the state’s minimum wage, as the only tool to see regular increases.